 While you should trust your employees, not everyone should have access to all your data.
 This avoids, in case of an attack, to access all your information, especially the most sensitive ones.

 Each department should have its own access limits.
-For example, the marketing department does not need to have access to Human Resources files, and vice versa.
+For example, the marketing department does not need to have access to Human Resources files.

 Hackers are also able to hide malware in seemingly innocuous downloads.
 So, don’t allow your staff to download games or applications to their computers.
-Your whole company could suffer.
+Your whole company could get attacked.

 4. Choosing the right ISP